GSto/digital-garden/index.md

 I believe one way to do this is to embody a spirit of play in everything you do.
 [Play is serious business](https://www.statetransition.co/p/play-is-serious-business).

 Lately I’ve been curious about how AI can be leveraged for writing to enhance human creativity instead of drowning it in slop.

-(Protip: don’t ask it to be creative for you.)
+I've also been curious about the ideas of agency, how we can [stop overthinking and get things done](https://www.statetransition.co/p/my-leeroy-jenkins-year), figure out what we want, and get out of our own way.

 In 2022 I started a blog exploring the navigating changing states of the world.
 Here are some my best posts: